Skip to main content

 3. Exit the editor.

-The Apply option only appears if you have made changes in the editor.
+Note: The Apply option only appears if:

 What if you miss the opportunity to select Apply?